marvijo-code/entelect-2025-Zooscape/.ai-rules/systemPatterns.md

 ## System Build

-- The system consists of a central game engine (likely Dockerized) and multiple bot processes.
+- The system consists of a central game engine and multiple bot processes.
-- Bots can be .NET or C++ applications (and potentially other languages if they can communicate with the engine).
+- Bots are developed as standalone executables that connect to the engine.

-## Key Decisions
+## Key Architectural Patterns

-- Bots communicate with the engine, presumably over a network connection (e.g., WebSockets or HTTP).

-## Architecture

-- Follows a client-server model where the engine is the server and bots are clients.
+- **Client-Server Model:** The game engine is the server, and bots are clients that connect via SignalR.
+- **Event-Driven Bot Logic:** The bot's main loop is passive, reacting to `On` message events from the SignalR connection (e.g., receiving a new `GameState`).
+- **BitBoard for Game State:** The C++ `GameState` uses `BitBoard` representations for walls, pellets, and power-ups.
+This is efficient for collision detection and spatial queries but requires careful population from the source JSON.
+- **Connection Retry Mechanism:** To handle race conditions where the bot starts before the server, a robust connection retry loop with exponential backoff or fixed delays is implemented in the bot's entry point.